dasfex/practice/README.md

 # Algorithms

 Hi!
-This is just some notes from my different algo and not only practise.
-Is you find some mistake please create an issue or pull request with fixes.
+This is just some notes from my algo and not only practise.
+If you find some mistake please create an issue or pull request with fixes.
 Thanks!

 ## Data structures